 Godie sold her paintings in front of the Art Institute of Chicago in the 1960’s because “if you want to sell, stand where the most people go back and forth.”
 She could be heard saying, “Would you like to buy some canvases?
 I’m much better than Cezanne.”

 No one knows how or where she learned to paint, but she claims to have been a French Impressionist.
 She liked color.
 She painted her own cheeks with big orange circles and gave herself extra eyebrows, using the same paint she used for her art.
-Godie died in 1994.
+Godie died in 1994 after reuniting with a daughter.